RaphaelWright/kenteandbobsBackend/backend/PAYMENT_COLLECTIONS_INTEGRATION.md

 # Payment Collections Integration with Paystack

+## ⚠️ IMPLEMENTATION NOTE

+**This document describes a future implementation that is NOT currently active.**

+Your Paystack integration currently uses **order metadata** to store payment information, which works perfectly.
+This document is kept for reference if you decide to implement payment collections in the future.

+**Current Status:** See `PAYMENT_COLLECTIONS_STATUS.md`

+---

-## Overview
+## Overview (Future Implementation)

-This document explains how **payment collections** are now integrated with your custom Paystack payment flow.
+This document explains how **payment collections** could be integrated with your custom Paystack payment flow.
 Payment collections provide a standardized way to track payments in Medusa, offering better consistency and compatibility with Medusa's ecosystem.

 ---